 two keys.
 If the distance between the same keys from two documents is more than

 this threshold, then the actual distance is substituted by this value.
+Furthermore, if a key is not founded in a document the distance for that key is set to Maximum Penalty.
+The distance between a key and In other word, if the distance between the founded key and its counterpart is more than Maximum Penalty, we assume that key is not founded in the document.
+We define Maximum penalty because of two reasons:1- we should have a distance value when we cannot find a key.
+2- we want to make the algorithm robust.
+Otherwise, if a key in two documents is very far, or if one key is picked by mistake, the defined distance will be high.

-This is done to ensure that a few mismatched keys, either due to the poor
+We define Maximum penalty to ensure that a few mismatched keys, either due to the poor

 extraction quality of the OCR or being a variant of the trained template, between

-documents do not have any greater e_ect on the overall similarity calculation.
+documents do not have any greater effect on the overall similarity calculation.
+Up to this stage, for each key of each training sample, we have calculated the distance.

-Finally, we add the distances for all key to get a similarity score between the
+Finally, we calculate the mean distance for all keys of each training sample to get a similarity score between the

-test case and the training sample.
+test case and that training sample.
+The sample that has the minimum distance to the test case identifies the class.

 Example 5 demonstrates the calculation.

 Example 5.
-Let us assume that the mamimum penalty is 200.
+Let us assume that the maximum penalty is 200.
+Table xx shows the distance between each key and the test case.